Oral Systemic Link

 Gum Disease and Heart Disease

 Significant research suggests there’s a strong link between heart disease and gum disease.
-While the cause and effect has not been established, it’s clear that having periodontal disease does increase your risk of developing or exaggerate currently existing heart disease.
+While the cause and effect have not been established, it’s clear that having periodontal disease does increase your risk of developing or exaggerate currently existing heart disease.
 This is because it’s thought that the inflammation caused by periodontitis leads to heart inflammation.

 Gum Disease and Diabetes

 The relationship between gum disease and diabetes is the reverse of that between gum disease and heart disease.
-With periodontitis and diabetes it’s believed that patients with diabetes are more prone to developing gum disease.
+With periodontitis and diabetes, it’s believed that patients with diabetes are more prone to developing gum disease.
 Diabetes decreases a person’s ability to fight infection, which is why individuals with diabetes are at a greater risk of getting heart disease.